A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Introduction

 \section{Introduction}

 The semi-classical approximation to quantum gravity has by now a long and fruitful history.
-In particular, Parker's discovery of particle production in an expanding universe \cite{Parker1968} and Hawking's discovery that black holes radiate \cite{Hawking:1975} have had a profound impact on theoretical physics over the last few decades.
+In particular, Parker's discovery of particle production in an expanding universe \cite{Parker1968} and Hawking's discovery that black holes radiate \cite{Hawking:1975} have had a profound impact on theoretical physics.
 Formally, this approximation involves the propagation and backreaction of quantized fields on a classical spacetime geometry described by the semi-classical equations

 where $g_{ab}$ is the metric of spacetime, $G_{ab}$ is the Einstein tensor, $\Lambda$ is the cosmological constant and $\langle \hat{T}_{ab}\rangle$ is the (unregularized) expectation of the stress-energy tensor of a quantum field in some quantum state.
-An immediate difficulty arises in this framework, the expectation of the stress-energy tensor that acts as the source term diverges everywhere and hence a regularization prescription is required.
-Formally, this prescription is well understood and is known as the point-splitting scheme \cite{Christensen:1976}.
-This amounts to isolating and subtracting the divergent terms (which are geometrical in nature, depending only on the metric and its derivatives) from the stress-energy tensor.
+An immediate difficulty arises in this framework, $\langle \hat{T}_{ab}\rangle$ diverges everywhere and hence a regularization prescription is required.
+Formally, this prescription is well understood through, for example, point-separation \cite{Christensen:1976}.
+This amounts to considering instead a bitensor $\langle\hat{T}_{ab}(x,x')\rangle$ which is evaluated at two distinct spacetime points, then we can isolate and subtract the divergent terms as $x'\to x$.
+The divergent terms are geometrical in nature, depending only on the metric and its derivatives.
 The semi-classical equations then become

-where the right-hand side is now the regularized stress-energy tensor (RSET) and $H^{(1)}_{ab}$, $H^{(2)}_{ab}$ are geometrical terms that are quadratic in curvature.
-This form of the semi-classical equations illuminates the prescription for making sense of the theory, the stress-tensor is regularized at the expense of renormalizing the constants $\Lambda$, $\alpha$ and $\beta$.
+where the right-hand side is now the renormalized stress-energy tensor (RSET) and $H^{(1)}_{ab}$, $H^{(2)}_{ab}$ are geometrical terms that are quadratic in curvature.
+This form of the semi-classical equations illuminates the prescription for making sense of the theory, the stress-tensor is regularized by point-separation, then given physical meaning through renormalizing the constants $\Lambda$, $\alpha$ and $\beta$.

+While the point-separation prescription offers a formal resolution for regularizing the semi-classical theory, there remains a stubborn technical challenge with its implementation.
+To elucidate this challenge, let us assume the spacetime is static and that the quantum field is in the Hartle-Hawking state \cite{HartleHawking:1976, Jacobson:1994}.
+In this case, we can work on the Euclideanized version of the spacetime.
+We note that the point-split stress-energy tensor for the Hartle-Hawking state is related to a differential operator acting on the (Euclidean) Green function.
+In order to renormalize, we subtract from the Green function a two-point distribution known as a Hadamard parametrix \cite{FullingWald:1978} before taking the limit $x'\to x$.
+The parametrix is locally constructed in such a way that subtracting from the Green function results in a smooth two-point function in this limit.
+In 4-dimensional space-time, we may take the Hadamard parametrix to be